awsdocs/aws-doc-sdk-examples/dotnetv3/EC2/README.md

-# Amazon Comprehend code examples for the AWS SDK for .NET v3
+# Amazon EC2 code examples for the AWS SDK for .NET v3

 ## Overview

-The examples in this section how to use the AWS SDK for .NET with Amazon Comprehend to inspect documents and discover information about them.
+The examples in this section how to use the AWS SDK for .NET with Amazon Elastic Compute Cloud (Amazon EC2).

+Amazon EC2 provides secure, resizable compute capacity in the cloud.

 ## ⚠️ Important